kubernetes/kubernetes/docs/admin/kube-apiserver.md

       --etcd-servers=[]: List of etcd servers to connect with (http://ip:port), comma separated.
       --etcd-servers-overrides=[]: Per-resource etcd servers overrides, comma separated.
 The individual override format: group/resource#servers, where servers are http://ip:port, semicolon separated.
       --event-ttl=1h0m0s: Amount of time to retain events.
 Default 1 hour.
+      --experimental-authorization-keystone-role="": Keystone Project ID to restrict all access to, used with --authorization-mode=Keystone, --experimental-keystone-config, and --experimental-authorization-keystone-single-projectid.
+The API server will restrict all Keystone Token based access to Scoped Tokens with primary Project set to this ID and has the role specified by --experimental-authorization-keystone-role to determine access on the API server's secure port.
+      --experimental-authorization-keystone-single-projectid="": Keystone Project ID to restrict all access to, used with --authorization-mode=Keystone, --experimental-keystone-config, and --experimental-authorization-keystone-role.
+The API server will restrict all Keystone Token based access to Scoped Tokens with primary Project set to this ID and has the role specified by --experimental-authorization-keystone-role to determine access on the API server's secure port.
       --experimental-keystone-auth-mode="": If passed, selects between token and password modes --experimental-keystone-config="": If passed, activates the keystone authentication plugin --experimental-keystone-url="": If passed, activates the keystone authentication plugin